Nature Investigations, LLC

 Participants will:

-• practice observation and descriptive language
+• Practice observation and descriptive language

-• build basic science vocabulary
+• Build basic science vocabulary

-• develop respect for wildlife and habitats
+• Develop respect for wildlife and local habitats

-Program details:
+Program Details:

-• Length: 60 minutes
+Length: 60 minutes

 Adult participation: Children must be accompanied by an adult